rashidansari/ManageUsersApi/README.md

 # ManageUsersApi

-To run the API, execute the following command in root dir of the project in sequance. docker-compose up -d
+To run the API, execute the following command in root dir of the project in sequance.<br/>
+<b>docker-compose up -d</b>

 Sample URL to Test: